Natasha’s Story

 My bond was $5 million at 10% which was unattainable for me and my family.

 I was unable to express my thoughts and feelings to anyone.
 Anything I said could be twisted and used against me.
-So, I cried in the cell alone.
+I cried in the cell alone.
 I vented in a journal, ripped up the pages, and flushed the pieces down the metal toilet.

 In February 2021 and again in January 2022 I was deemed legally insane at the time of the accident by two different psychiatric experts.

 This meant I was not legally responsible for all the charges that required the state to prove my state of mind.
 I could not decipher what was right and wrong that day.
 It was concluded that I was delusional, hallucinating, dissociating and in psychosis during the incident.
-I had no control over my mind or my body; my mental illnesses had taken over.
+I had no control over my mind or my body.
+My mental illnesses had taken over.

-I was charged with leaving the scene; however, I did not run from the accident site to elude police as reported by the media.
+I was charged with leaving the scene, however, I did not run from the accident site to elude police as reported by the media.
 I didn't even know I was involved in an accident, and I had no clue that I was leaving a scene.
 According to reports I had the delusion that someone was after me.
 While hearing voices, I ran down the street half naked, with no bra, no pants, no shoes just a spaghetti strapped shirt (with a breast hanging out) and a pair of underwear on.
-This was in broad daylight, on the busiest street, at the busiest time, on the busiest day of the week.
+This was in broad daylight on the busiest street, at the busiest time, on the busiest day of the week.
 There were also videos that showed my other erratic behaviors, actions of a mentally unhealthy and irrational person.

-After the state's psychiatrist expert agreed with my expert, both stating that I was legally insane, the prosecution charged me with DUI Resulting in Death, (for THC-cannabis, not alcohol).
+After the state's psychiatric expert agreed with my expert, both stating that I was legally insane, the prosecution charged me with DUI Resulting in Death, (for THC-cannabis, not alcohol).
 They did this because there was no evidence for the alleged violent crimes they charged me with.
 This new DUI count carried up to 26 years in prison with a mandatory 85% to be served.

-"Allegedly" My Patient Notes from the hospital that included these results were given to the prosecutors without a subpoena or my written consent.
+Allegedly, my Patient Notes from the hospital that included these results were given to the prosecutors without a subpoena and without my written consent.
 This action is not only unethical and unlawful but a violation of HIPAA laws.
-Also, the two experts that deemed me legally insane noted in their reports that the trace of THC would not have caused my actions that day.
-Despite what some people may say, I have never used illegal drugs, and I have not been impaired by alcohol since 2017.

 In April 2022 the DUI charge was ultimately dismissed by the circuit court judge.
 The prosecution appealed her decision.

-We won that appeal in December 2022.
-The Justices agreed with my attorney's motion and the circuit court's original decision.
 During the appeal process my appellate attorney stated that I had been overcharged and that she couldn't imagine how I felt.
 She personally called me the instant she received the decision of the appeal.
 I sobbed and thanked her repeatedly when she informed me that the state lost their appeal.
-The most gratifying part was that the appellate court documents show the Justices calling out the prosecutors for their misconduct.

-It wasn't until August 2023, another eight months after the appellate court decision, and after three years of detainment, the violent charges against me were dismissed by the prosecution.
+It wasn't until August 2023 another eight months after the appellate court decision and after three years of detainment, the violent charges against me were dismissed by the prosecution.
 I went from sixteen charges to two.

-Each count held a punishment of one to three years in prison.
+Each of these counts held a punishment of one to three years in prison.
 I was sentenced to the maximum of three years on both counts to run consecutively.
 As a part of the plea the sentence was to be served at 50%, which meant I only had to do three years out of the six years.
-Since I had already been detained for over 1096 days while awaiting trial I was immediately released from prison upon arrival.
-I left as a parolee after a few hours of processing.
-I then completed 3 months of parole and was let off early.

 At the sentencing hearing I was finally able to apologize to the family.
 This was the only time I was allowed to do so.
 I sobbed the entire time.
-Of course, some people said I was faking it, but when I didn't cry at some court appearances they said I didn't care.
+Of course, some people said I was faking it, but when I didn't cry at some court appearances, they said I didn't care.
 I just couldn't win.

 Before my apology there was a victim impact statement that tore me to pieces and still haunts me every day.
 This person described each victim's personalities and how much pain (s)he endures from losing them.

 Once the sentence was announced there were a lot of questions from the public about me not being sent to a mental hospital.
 First, being court ordered to a mental health facility is not meant to be a punishment, it's meant to treat the mentally ill in hopes of them being mentally stable enough to be a part of society.
 I was not ordered to be admitted to a psychiatric facility because I was no longer "insane".
-Unbeknownst to me, you can be legally insane for only for a few days if you receive medications.
+Unbeknownst to me, you can be legally insane for only a few days if you receive medications.
 If you don't get treatment, you will most likely never come back to reality.

-I've always cooperated with my treatment plan and have never refused medications.
-I was mentally fit before I was taken to jail, and I was (and am) mentally fit after my release.
+I was mentally fit before I was taken to jail and am mentally fit now after my release.
 For those reasons if I had been sent to a psychiatric hospital, I would have most likely been discharged quickly.
-Yes, there are some people who are never released; those people are deemed unfit for society even after long term treatment.
+Yes, there are some people who are never released.
+Those people are deemed unfit for society even after long term treatment.

 There is not one day that I don't wake up without emotional pain.
 I grieve for the family who lost four loved ones on the same day.
-I grieve the passings of my mom, my friend of 20yrs, and my cat who all died in the same year.
+I grieve the passing of my mom, my friend of 20yrs, and my cat who all died in the same year.

 I also suffer from the trauma of being detained.

-I came up with "prevent not punish" because a week before my accident I asked for help from a medical doctor and a therapist on two separate days.
+I came up with Prevent Not Punish because a week before my accident I asked for help from a medical doctor and a therapist on two separate days.
 The doctor said, "You poor thing, you are shaking like a leaf," after I told him I couldn't feel anything besides a rock I was holding in my hand.
 The rock was the only thing that kept me from disassociating.
-He then gave me sleeping meds, quoted the "Serenity Prayer" and sent me on my way.
+He then gave me sleeping meds, quoted the Serenity Prayer and sent me on my way.

-When I called my therapist, she said she was going on maternity leave and that she'd have someone from the office call me back to schedule an appointment with a different therapist.
+When I called my therapist she said she was going on maternity leave and that she'd have someone from the office call me back to schedule with a different therapist.
 I never received a call back.
-I then reached out to my mom about my suicidal thoughts, and she thought I was lying.

 I had been seeing psychiatric doctors and therapists for over 25 years and was never diagnosed with anything other than anxiety and panic disorder.

-Regardless of what some uneducated people may think, I am not a monster.
+Regardless of what some uneducated people may think I am not a monster.
 These same people have so much hatred in their hearts that they sent me death threats instead of trying to learn and understand what mental health is and means.

 Many people including myself have to live with a tremendous amount of grief and trauma caused by my deteriorating mental state.
 This is why education and proper treatment for mental health matters so much.